SuccessMoses/abstract-algebra/README.md

 The goal is to learn category theory by writing **mathlib-style proofs**, directly in Lean, with an emphasis on structure, universality, and categorical thinking.

-⚠️ This project is still in very early development — expect rough edges and rapid changes.
+⚠️ This project is still in very early development.